jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 drop the `conditions` and `locations` tables to reload it.

 !!!info
-    If you want to go deeper and reload everything everytime, feel free to add the following lines before the `unless` block:
+    If you want to go deeper and reload everything every time, feel free to add the following lines before the `unless` block:

     ```ruby